memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 Using GDB and OpenOCD introduces huge overhead, which means that we are limited to a datapoint every 50ms.
-Given that our MPU executes on the order of 200 million clock cycles per second, that means that we get a sample every 10 million clock cycle.
+Given that our MPU executes on the order of 200 million clock cycles per second, that means that we get a sample every 10 million clock cycles.
 This is too coarse for any meaningful analysis, so we must find a better approach

 ## PC Sampling with ITM